Vasu77df/VasuperSiteSource/content/en/posts/debian-image-debootstrap.md

 fdisk -l custom-debian.img
 ```

-### Some Tips and Tricks if you are building this on an EC2 instance.
+### Some Tips and Tricks if you are building this on an EC2 instance

 1. You need to run a `sudo apt update && apt upgrade` before installing the build tools on first EC2 provisioning or as the package has not been setup:
 2. You need to provide your own resolv.conf as copying the resolv.conf from the host machine i.e the EC2 instance points to internal ec2 nameservers and wouldn’t work externally.